tango2590/Hughes-Power-Watchdog/README.md

 3. While your ESP32 is installing and rebooting, ensure there are no devices connected to your Hughes, including your phone.
 The Hughes only allows a single device to connect at a time.

 4. You should now notice new sensors available in HomeAssistant.
+Along with the new sensors, there is a switch built-in to the integration to allow you to stop monitoring via your ESP32 in case you want to connect a other device (such as the Hughes app).
     <br><br />

 ### Sensors Available